GillianGrayson/SImAge/README.md

 **All obtained XAI results can be logically separated for 3 categories:**

 #### Features
-- Correlation of features' values with correcponding SHAP values and model predictions can be visualized via scatter plots.
+- Correlation of features' values with corresponding SHAP values and model predictions can be visualized via scatter plots.

   <details>
   <summary>Example</summary>